maxdevos49/protopaintv2/README.md

 # Protopaint V2

 Paint application in the browser using a CLUI interface.
 Export is by default a SVG.
+Still a major work in progress.

 ### Local Development Setup